bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure gives us the ability to have functions call each other and pass things back and forth.
+Closure will remember previous results.

 2. Study the following code, then answer the questions below.

 ```js